-- 1. No unexcused absences

-- 2. No ISS/OSS discipline measures

-- 3. 80 or above average with 2 or less absences

-4. 90 or above average with 3 or less absences
+- 1. No unexcused absences - 2.
+No ISS/OSS discipline measures - 3.
+80 or above average with 2 or less absences - 4.
+90 or above average with 3 or less absences freshmen and sophomores must take all English, Math, Social Studies, and Science exams unless the class is a junior or senior level class, (such as Algebra II).

-Co-curricular and extracurricular days are not considered as days absent for the exemption policy
+Co-curricular and extracurricular days are not considered as days absent for the exemption policy.
+Extenuating circumstances will be considered and decided on by the principal on a case by case basis.

-Freshmen and Sophomore students will be allowed to be exempted from semester exams in all classes for which they meet the criteria mentioned above with the following exception - freshmen and sophomores must take all English, Math, Social Studies, and Science exams unless the class is a junior or senior level class, (such as Algebra II).
+Freshmen and Sophomore students will be allowed to be exempted from semester exams in all classes for which they meet the criteria mentioned above with the following exception -